kjosib/kjosib.github.io/ThisIsTheWay/not_invented_here.md

 You'll recall how Python took root in your organization?
 Yeah.
 Pandas just did the same thing.

 ## And then there were two.
-Again.
+Twice.

 First it was the new shiny language.
 Then it was the new shiny library.
 Tomorrow it will be something else.